-Guided tours are a great way to get to know Rome.
-There are numerous guided tours where you can visit ancient Rome or the monuments in the center in a few hours on foot.
+A good way to get to know Rome is by guided tours.
+There are numerous guided tours where you can get to know ancient Rome or the monuments in the center within a few hours on foot.
 The guide will show you the highlights and give explanations.
-He will take you on the best way through the winding alleys of Rome, where you can easily get lost.
+He will take you on the best way through the winding streets of Rome, where you can easily get lost.

-Good starting points for walking in Rome are the Metro stations of line B, Colosseum, Circus Maximus, Pyramid and San Paolo.
+Good starting point for a city walk in Rome are the metro stations of line B, Colosseum, Circus Maximus, Pyramid, San Paolo.

 The Tiber banks are ideal for walkers, hikers, joggers and cyclists to cross the city without traffic noise and exhaust fumes.
 Starting from the Marconi bridge at the Basilica of St. Paul (Metro B station San Paolo) in the south, the orographic right bank is consistently accessible and navigable to the north of Rome.
 At many bridges you will find the opportunity to ascend via ramps or stairs from the riverbank.
 In the north of Rome you can turn back to the city center also by rail from the Tor di Quinto station.